-Many have seen a giant leap in the availability of different learning offering online.
+Many have seen a giant leap in different learning options available online.
 Many learners also welcome the opportunity to learn when and where it best suits them.
 Probably the biggest issue in remote learning now is engagement.
 Without students being physically present in the classroom, it’s harder to keep them focused and motivated.
 The same techniques that work in the classroom don’t always work at a distance.

-People generally have less patience in online environments, they want to get to the point fast and tend just skim large chunks of text.
-This requires scoping the material carefully towards set learning objectives and creating content that is tailored for the medium.
-In digital environments videos, animations, infographics, and interactions are all important ways of conveying ideas and concepts to learners in ways that are more interesting and entertaining than simply reading a text.
+People generally have less patience in online environments; they want to get to the point fast and tend to skim large chunks of text.
+This requires careful scoping of the material towards set learning objectives and creating content that is tailored for the medium.
+In digital environments, videos, animations, infographics, and interactions are all important ways of conveying ideas and concepts to learners in ways that are more interesting and entertaining than simply reading a text.
 Studies have shown that using video to convey your message can lead to increased engagement and improved retention among your learners particularly when learning skills they need to apply in practice.

 The educational psychologist Robert Gagne outlined nine events of instruction that need to occur in order for effective learning to take place.
 The first three of these are gaining the learner’s attention, informing them of the objectives, and stimulating recall of prior learning such as facts, theories, concepts, principles, or procedures.
 These three initial events take the learner into a place where they can effectively start learning.

 Which one works better?
 The text or the animated gif?